 - Consider whether the ability to gather evidence has been affected, for example, bank closures may result in an inability to confirm cash balances.
 This may have implications for the ability of the group auditor to form an opinion on the group accounts.

-- Discuss amending reporting timescales: Where possible, a delay in the reporting timetable could allow for time for the spread of the virus to slow/stop, and for travel restrictions to be eased or lifted.
+- Discuss amending reporting timescales: A delay in the reporting timetable could allow for time for the spread of the virus to slow/stop, and for travel restrictions to be eased or lifted.
+However, there is no guarantee that conditions will improve.
 The group auditor will need to understand whether the reporting timetable has been set due to regulatory or other deadlines, such as reporting on covenants.
 If it reflects company preference only, a delay should be encouraged to allow local management and auditors time to recover from the disruption resulting from the virus.
 Office closures make it likely that work will be behind schedule in terms of original reporting deadlines.

 - Consider alternative activities to demonstrate the review and evaluation of the component team where originally a visit by the group auditor was planned: